nickjj/flask-db/README.md

     base.revision(message, empty, branch, parent, splice, depend, label, path)
 ```

-When you do a `flask db init` with Flask-Alembic it's going to generate the
-default Alembic config files, so it has the same shortcomings of wanting to
+It's missing a few flags that `alembic revision --help` would provide you.
+Personally I'd rather use the official `alembic` CLI since it already exists
+and it's very well tested and developed by the Alembic team.

+Also, it doesn't handle `alembic init` or have its own form of `init` so you're
-modify them in every project.
+left having to generate and modify the default Alembic config files in every
+project.

 Like Flask-Migrate it also doesn't help with resetting and seeding your
 database.